-Cloudflare’s layered security approach combines multiple security capabilities into one service.
+Cloudflare’s layered security approach combines multiple DDoS mitigation capabilities into one service.
 It prevents disruptions caused by bad traffic, while allowing good traffic through, keeping websites, applications and APIs highly available and performant.

 All Cloudflare plans offer unlimited and unmetered mitigation of distributed denial-of-service (DDoS) attacks, regardless of the size of attack at no extra cost.
 No customer should be penalized for spikes in network traffic associated with a distributed attack.
 Cloudflare DDoS protection ensures all Internet properties stay online, while infrastructure costs remain predictable.